chakra-ui/chakra-ui/.changeset/yellow-baboons-hang.md

 "@chakra-ui/tag": patch
 ---

-Change order of aria-label prop on TagCloseButton to be overwritable
+Change order of aria-label prop on TagCloseButton to be over-writable